json-api-dotnet/JsonApiDotNetCore/docs/usage/meta.md

 # Metadata

-Top-level custom metadata can be added to your API responses in two ways: globally and per resource type.
+Top-level metadata can be added to your API responses in two ways: globally and per resource type.
 In the event of a key collision, the resource meta will take precendence.

 ## Global Meta

-Global metadata can be added by injecting a service that implements `IResponseMeta`.
+Global metadata can be added by registering a service that implements `IResponseMeta`.
-This is useful if you need access to other injected services to build the meta object.
+This is useful if you need access to other registered services to build the meta object.

 ```c#
 public class ResponseMetaService : IResponseMeta